perkss/eggplant/README.md

 Our Motto: **_"Simplicity is key"_**

 Eggplant just works, it has simple to read phrases and a BDD style test can be written in under 30 seconds, we do not try and over complicate things.
+Except reading right to left!!

 ## Features (Under Development):